OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 X-Amz-Client-Context
 ```

 Azure Functions are less obvious.
-They typically return the `Server: Kestrel` header - but this on its own is not enough to be confident that it is an Azure App function, rather than some other code running on Kestrel.
+They typically return the `Server: Kestrel` header - but this on its own is not enough to determine that it is an Azure App function, as it could be some other code running on Kestrel.

 #### Microservices

-In a microservice-based architecture, the application API is made up of multiple discrete services, rather than running as a monolithic application.
+In a microservice-based architecture, the application API is made up of multiple discrete services, instead of being run as a monolithic application.
 The services themselves often run inside containers (usually with Kubernetes), and can use a variety of different operating systems and languages.
 Although they are typically behind a single API gateway and domain, the use of multiple languages (often indicated in detailed error messages) can suggest that microservices are in use.

 #### Static Storage

 Many applications store static content on dedicated storage platforms, rather than hosting it directly on the main web server.
 The two most common platforms are Amazon's S3 Buckets, and Azure's Storage Accounts, and can be easily identified by the domain names:

-- Amazon S3 Buckets are either `BUCKET.s3.amazonaws.com` or `s3.REGION.amazonaws.com/BUCKET`
+- `BUCKET.s3.amazonaws.com` or `s3.REGION.amazonaws.com/BUCKET` for Amazon S3 Buckets
-- Azure Storage Accounts are `ACCOUNT.blob.core.windows.net`
+- `ACCOUNT.blob.core.windows.net` for Azure Storage Accounts

 These storage accounts can often expose sensitive files, as discussed in the [Testing Cloud Storage Guide](../02-Configuration_and_Deployment_Management_Testing/11-Test_Cloud_Storage.md) section.